Alexmhack/watson_nodejs/README.md

 Read the documentation for ```dotenv``` for more details on how to use it or take a look at ```sendMessage.js``` file.

+## Processing User Input
+To be able to process user input, we need to add a user interface to our application.
+For this example, we'll keep things simple and use standard input and output.
+We can use the Node.js prompt-sync module to do this.
+(You can install prompt-sync using npm install prompt-sync.)